jbougaev/jbougaev.github.io/second-guidline.md

 - ## 1.2.2: Captions (Prerecorded) (Level A)

-    Captions are provided for all prerecorded audio content in synchronized media, except when the media is a media alternative for text and is clearly labeled as such.
+    Provided for all prerecorded audio content in synchronized media, **except when** the media is a media alternative for text and is clearly labeled as such.

 ## SC #1 (1.2.3): Audio Description or Media Alternative (Prerecorded) (Level A)